Public Sector Undertakings

 Jute Corporation of India (JCI) Ltd

-JCI is a Govt. of India Enterprise set up in 1971, JCI is the official agency of the Ministry of Textiles (MoT) responsible for implementing the MSP policy for jute producers and serves as a stabilizing agency in the raw jute market.
-JCI also undertakes commercial operations, procuring jute at prices above the MSP on commercial consideration to generate profits.
 JCI’s price support operations involve procuring raw jute from small and marginal farmers at MSP without any quantitative limit as and when the prevailing market price of jute falls below the MSP.
-These operations help create a notional buffer in the market by siphoning off excess supply, in order to arrest inter-seasonal and intra-seasonal fluctuations in raw jute prices.
-JCI’s Departmental Purchase Centres (DPCs), which are situated in jute growing areas, purchases raw jute directly from the farmers.
-JCI has around 110 DPCs of which 69 are in West Bengal, 19 in Assam, 12 in Bihar and the rests in the three other jute growing states of Andhra Pradesh, Orissa and Tripura.
-During the year 2020-21, 0.0398 lakhs of bales have been procured by JCI under MSP operation.
-The authorized and paid-up capital of the Corporation is Rs.5 Crore and the net worth is Rs.155.64 Crore as on 31.03.2021.
+JCI procures raw jute from the farmers through its 110 Departmental Purchase Centres (DPCs) situated across the six jute growing states.
+Out of the above 69 DPCs are located in West Bengal, 19 in Assam, 12 in Bihar and the rest in the three other jute growing states of Andhra Pradesh, Odisha and Tripura.
+During the Crop Year 2024-25 (till 30.06.2025), the Corporation has procured 4.16 lakh quintals (2.31 lakh bales) under MSP operations the value of which comes to about Rs.
+209 crore.
+The authorized and paid-up capital of the Corporation is Rs.5 Crore and the net worth is Rs.182.63 crore as on 31.03.2024.
 The entire authorized capital has been subscribed by the Government of India.

 Address: